 Zebra mussels were discovered in the Great Lakes in June 1988.
 Since then, the mussels have spread to many parts of the United States.
-In addition to many of the Highland Lakes, zebra mussels have been detected in Lake Pflugerville, Canyon Lake, Lake Belton, Lake Waco and Stillhouse Hollow Reservoir southwest of Belton, and at several lakes in North Texas.
+In addition to many of the Highland Lakes, zebra mussels have been detected in O.H.
+Ivie Lake, Lake Pflugerville, Canyon Lake, Lake Belton, Lake Waco and Stillhouse Hollow Reservoir southwest of Belton, and at several lakes in North Texas.

 Once zebra mussels become established in a waterbody, little can be done to stop their spread.
 There is no known large-scale species specific eradication method for zebra mussels.